nodrogluap/tamor/README.md

 preferably hg38.
 You can put this anywhere on the filesystem; by default Tamor will expect it in a subfolder of ``/usr/local/illumina/genomes`` (see [Configuration](#configuration)).

-You will also need to set up a [slurm](https://slurm.schedmd.com/quickstart_admin.html#quick_start) queue so that jobs running on the Dragen FPGA don't collide with each other.
+If you are the sole user of the Dragen system, luck you: that's it!
+If there is potentially more than one user of the Dragen system, you will also need to set up a [slurm](https://slurm.schedmd.com/quickstart_admin.html#quick_start) queue so that jobs running on the Dragen FPGA don't collide with each other.
 This is recommended by Illumina support, but not part of the Dragen documentation.

 # Installation